alexranaldi/CWSL_DIGI/README.md

 1. Install and configure [CW Skimmer Server](http://www.dxatlas.com/SkimServer/).
 The detailed steps can be found on the CW Skimmer Server website.
 2. Install [CWSL](https://github.com/HrochL/CWSL).
 Configure it with CW Skimmer Server.
 The detailed steps can be found on the CWSL page.
 3. Install the latest [Microsoft Visual Studio 2022 redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 This may not be required if your computer is up to date.
-4. Download the [latest release of CWSL_DIGI](./bin/CWSL_DIGI-0.85-release.zip).
-Unzip into a folder/directory of your choice. e.g., C:\CWSL_DIGI
+4. Download the latest release of CWSL_DIGI.
+See download link above.
+Unzip into a folder of your choice. e.g., C:\CWSL_DIGI
 5. Configure CWSL_DIGI by editing the config.ini file.
 This step is required.
 See the detailed Configuration section below.
 6. Start CWSL_DIGI by running CWSL_DIGI.exe.